 We love the low-key glamour at this chic hidden gem of a hotel.
 Zero George is easily one of the most sought-after hotels in the Holy City, and one look at the property makes it clear why.
 While this boutique hotel has all the trappings of a luxury hideout, the layout feels like a private home.
 (Albeit an extremely nice one.)
 Inside, guests appreciate the small details.
 The notable period woodwork and hand-laid marble bathrooms are fit for royalty.
 We also love the heart pine floors and fully-furnished piazza in the top floor Anson Suite.

 Notably, the hotel also hosts a cooking school.
 On-site Zero Restaurant + Bar is a lovely respite that helped Zero George secure a rating from Food Network’s “Best Food Hotels in the Country.”
 While the kitchen may be small, its helmed by celebrity chef Vinson Petrillo, who makes up in personality what the space lacks in size.

 PSA: the food in Charleston is excellent.
-Read our guide to The Best Places to Eat in Charleston (and get insider tips on what to see while you’re there).
+Read our guide to The 15 Best Places to Eat in Charleston (& What to See While You’re There).